jasr0402/jasr0402/README.md

 ---

-## 📈 Current Focus

-* Building AI-powered SaaS products
-* Scaling automation systems for businesses
-* Developing intelligent dashboards & data tools
-* Expanding Innovolve Solutions across Europe

----

 ## 🤝 Let’s Connect

+* 💼 Open to work opportunities
-* 💼 Open for freelance & collaborations
+* 🤝 Open to collaborations & freelance
-* 🚀 Building impactful AI-driven solutions
-* 📩 Reach out for projects, partnerships, or ideas
+* 📩 Feel free to reach out

 ---